You are here

 - Spend some time every day in warm, positive, loving interaction with your kids.
 Look for opportunities to spend time as a family, like taking after-dinner walks or reading books together.

 - Brainstorm solutions to problems at home or school together.
+Be available for advice and support, especially for teens.

 - Ask about your child’s concerns, worries, goals, and ideas.